Tuesday, September 17, 2024

 1. Tenses Overview

-• Present Simple: "She works every day."
+• Present Simple"She works every day." (habits, routines)

-• Present Continuous: "She is working now."
+• Present Continuous"She is working now." (action happening now)

-• Past Simple: "She worked yesterday."
+• Past Simple"She worked yesterday." (completed past action)

 2. Present Perfect Simple vs. Present Perfect Continuous

-• Present Perfect Simple: Focus on the result: "I have written the report."
+• Present Perfect SimpleFocus on result → "I have written the report."

-• Present Perfect Continuous: Focus on the duration: "I have been writing the report all day."
+• Present Perfect ContinuousFocus on duration → "I have been writing the report all day."

 3. Past Simple vs. Present Perfect

-• Past Simple: "I saw the movie last week."
-(Specific time in the past)
+• Past Simple"I saw the movie last week." (specific time in the past)

 4. Future Forms

-• Will: Spontaneous decisions, promises: "I will help you."
+• Will → spontaneous decisions, promises: "I will help you."

-• Present Continuous: Fixed arrangements: "I am meeting her at 7 pm."
+• Present Continuous → fixed arrangements: "I am meeting her at 7 pm."

 5. Conditionals